vivianzhang85/student/navigation/viviansblog.md

 ---
 ### What I Want to Learn Next in Computer Science
 Next, I want to learn **data science** and explore how data can reveal hidden patterns and insights.
-I’m excited to use tools like **Python**, **pandas**, and visualization libraries to turn large datasets into clear, meaningful information.
-Learning data science will let me combine coding with real-world problem-solving to create programs that are both **smart and impactful**.
+I’m want to learn more about tools like pandas, modeling, and visualization libraries to turn large datasets into clear, meaningful information.
+Learning data science will let me combine coding with real-world problem-solving to create programs that are both smart and impactful.

 ---